stathuang/dmhuang.github.io/index.md

 ## Dongming Huang

+Welcome!

 I am a 4th year Ph.D. student in statistics at Harvard University, coadvised by Samuel Kou and Lucas Janson.
 My research interests include high-dimensional statistics and Bayesian inference.

-I am especially interested in developing new methods for  efficient and stable statistical analyses of the dependence structure in high-dimensional data, and establishing the theoretical guarantees as well as optimalities for these new methods.
+I am especially interested in developing new methods for efficient and stable statistical analyses of the dependence structures in high-dimensional data, and establishing the theoretical guarantees for these new methods.
 Specifically, I have been worked on dimension reduction using inverse regression and variable selection using Model-X knockoffs.

+Before coming to Harvard, I received a B.S. in probability from Peking University in China.

 ![](pic/IMG_1660.jpeg){:height="50%" width="50%"}